oam-dev/spec/README.md

 ## See it in action

-[Scylla](https://github.com/microsoft/scylla) is a reference implementation of the Open Application Model specification for Kubernetes.
-To get started with an example on the Open Application Model, go to the [Scylla getting started](https://github.com/microsoft/scylla/blob/master/docs/quickstart/quickstart.md) guide.
+[Rudr](https://github.com/oam-dev/rudr) is a reference implementation of the Open Application Model specification for Kubernetes.
+To get started with an example on the Open Application Model, go to the [Rudr Quickstart Guide](https://github.com/oam-dev/rudr/blob/master/docs/quickstart/quickstart.md) guide.

 ## Specification